0xlemi/geofence-demo/plan.md

 - AWS configuration troubleshooting
 - Better testing coverage
 - More thorough documentation

+Project completed successfully!
+All planned features implemented and tested. 🎉

 Would you like me to provide example code for any of these components to help speed up the development process?